kus/webpack-boilerplate/README.md

 How to use
 ----------

 Work out of the `src/` folder.
 When you build it will output the compiled files to `webroot/` ready for deployment.
-It is setup to automatically copy `src/img/` and `src/fonts/` to the `webroot/` folder.
-If you need to add any additional folders you can edit the `webpack.config.js` and add them in the where the `CopyPlugin` plugin is instantiated.
+It is setup to automatically copy over all files and folders in `src/` if you want to ignore any you need to edit the `webpack.config.js` and add them to the ignore list.

 Running
 -------